Not good enough? Okay, fine. Here’s a little more about me.

 Ohh, you want my professional bio...

 DOUGLAS VIGLIOTTI is a writer, speaker, host, and consultant.
-He's the bestselling author of The Salesperson Paradox, host of It's Not What It Seems, a podcast to inspire open-mindedness, and Managing Member of groundupSALES, a strategic selling partner for small business owners.
+He's the bestselling author of The Salesperson Paradox, host of It's Not What It Seems, a podcast to inspire open-mindedness, and Managing Member of groundupSALES, a consulting firm to help business owners improve sales performance.
 He has over thirteen years of customer-facing experience, across three different industries, and two Fortune 500 companies—Automatic Data Processing and Johnson & Johnson.
 He's a well-documented top performer and strongly believes simplicity is the secret to reproducibility, engagement, and performance.

 *For more info visit: DouglasVigliotti.com